Precancer/PHLEX-test/docs/source/index.rst

 Check out the :doc:`quickstart` section for further information, including how to :ref:`installation` the project.

-TRACERx-PHLEX contains three submodules, each devoted to a different problem in multiplex image processing:
+TRACERx-PHLEX contains three submodules:

 #. :ref:`PHLEX:Deep-imcyto<Deep-imcyto>`

-   A module devoted to performign accurate nuclear and cellular segmentation in multiplex images.
+   A module devoted to nuclear and cellular segmentation in multiplexed images.

 #. :ref:`PHLEX:TYPEx<TYPEx_anchor>`

-   A module for cellular phenotyping from marker expression intensities derived from multiplex images.
+   A module for identifying cell types and marker expression intensities.

 #. :ref:`Spatial-PHLEX`